Our expert representatives have been carefully selected to sit on the Growth Programme Board and its nine national sub-committees.

 Contact Helen

-Director of Education and Deputy CEO, the Workers’ Educational Association
+National Grants and Contracts Manager, the Workers’ Educational Association

 Maggie O’Carroll